Guest Post: Ben Adamski

 You can use the `up` and `down` arrow keys to navigate through your files and simply hitting the `right` arrow key will open a menu of all the available actions and their respective keyboard shortcuts.

-Here is a catalog of my most used shortcuts:
+Here is a catalog of my most used shortcuts for Mac:

 CMD + R – Rename: This is probably one my most used actions in the CloudApp window.
 Whenever I’m uploading something to CloudApp, I almost always rename the file immediately so I can locate it easily later on.
 Whether it’s a keyword so I can find it in a search, or a specific naming convention I’ve made for organizing certain files together, using this shortcut makes it much easier to find things and helps me not go crazy with worry that I have somehow lost it.